szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Purifier's powers better and affect all evil (1240)

 Just as the title says.
 It's kind of funny considering the description of the weapon mentions Pit Fiends, which are Lawful Evil.
 It also makes the charge ability of Dispel Magic effect equal in power as those in the Staff of the Magi and Carsomyr.
 Both changes are optional.

 ### Make Yamato's passive abilities more substantial (1250)

 The effect is pretty underwhelming for a +4 weapon.
-Since it's advertised as a defender weapon, the following is added:

-Armor Class bonus improved to 2 (instead of 1) plus 1 against slashing, piercing, and missile weapons.
+Since it's advertised as a defender weapon, Armor Class bonus improved to 2 (instead of 1) plus 1 against slashing, piercing, and missile weapons.
 5% universal damage and magic resistance.

 ### Make Usuno's Blade slightly more electrically powerful (1260)